-- The blood vessels of the new kidney are attached to blood vessels in the lower part of your abdomen, just above one of your legs.
+- The blood vessels of the new kidney are attached to blood vessels in the lower part of the abdomen, just above one of your legs.

-- The new kidney's ureter — the tube that links the kidney to the bladder — is connected to your bladder.
+- The new kidney's ureter — the tube that links the kidney to the bladder — is connected to the bladder.

 After the procedure

-After your kidney transplant, you can expect to:
+After a kidney transplant, you can expect to:

 - Take medications the rest of your life.
 You'll take a number of medications after your kidney transplant.
-Drugs called immunosuppressants (anti-rejection medications) help keep your immune system from attacking and rejecting your new kidney.
+Immunosuppressant drugs help keep your immune system from attacking and rejecting your new kidney.
 Additional drugs help reduce the risk of other complications, such as infection, after your transplant.